-In May and June, residents of Bulgaria’s so-called Rose Valley harvest the landscape’s roses, filling baskets with magnificent pink and red petals, which are then distilled and turned into rose oil for the cosmetic industry.
+In May and June, residents of Bulgaria’s Rose Valley harvest the landscape’s roses, filling baskets with magnificent pink and red petals, which are then distilled and turned into rose oil for the cosmetic industry.
 Bulgaria produces the bulk of the world’s supply.

 When you consider that it takes approximately 2,000 to 4,000 kgs.
 (4,000 – 8,000 pounds) of rose petals to make 1kg (2.2 pounds) of rose oil, it’s no surprise that rose oil is one of the most expensive oils in the world.